-Another configuration for the half wave resonant dipole is one having one support in the center and the ends stretched down toward the ground.
+Another configuration for the half wave resonant dipole is one having one support in the centre and the ends stretched down toward the ground.
 The single support can be a tree, mast, or tower.
 The ends of a dipole have high RF voltages on them, and need to be at least 10 feet above ground for safety.
 This antenna is called an "inverted-V," because the shape of the dipole looks like a "V" turned upside down.
-Most dipoles illustrated in this book can be put up in the inverted-V configuration.
+Most dipoles can be put up in the inverted-V configuration.
 This configuration works well because the current is concentrated on the middle two-thirds of the antenna at the apex.
 The current in an antenna is what is responsible for the radiation.
-The ends of the antenna have very little current in them and it doesnt matter if the ends are close to the ground.
+The ends of the antenna have very little current in them and it doesn't matter if the ends are close to the ground.
 The middle of the antenna is up high where the radiation is taking place and that is the place you want the radiation to be.
 An inverted-V has an advantage that the horizontal space required for it is less than what is needed for a flattop dipole.
 The angle between the wires on an inverted-V needs to be greater than 90 degrees.
-The gain of an inverted -V is 0.2 dBd and it has a radiation pattern nearly omni-directional.
+The gain of an inverted -V is 0.2 dB and it has a radiation pattern nearly omni-directional.
 Since it is easy to construct and works so well, the inverted-V is the most commonly used dipole.
 An explanation of the decibel will come later..
 I have heard many amateurs say on 80 meters, "The reason my signal is weak to you is because you are off the end of my dipole."
-The radiation pattern from a dipole is essentially nondirectional until the dipole is elevated more than a half wave, that is about 125 feet on 80 meters, and it is 65 feet on 40 meters.
-The main reason it makes no difference regarding orientation is because propagation for signals closer than 500 miles (the distance of most 80 meter contacts) is essentially by high angle radiation nearly straight up and down.
+The radiation pattern from a dipole is essentially non-directional until the dipole is elevated more than a half wave, that is about 125 feet on 80 meters, and it is 65 feet on 40 meters.
+The main reason it makes no difference regarding orientation is because propagation for signals closer than 500 miles (the distance of most 80 meter contacts) is essentially by high angle radiation nearly straight up and down - this is known as 'NVIS' (Near Vertical Incidence Skywave).
 Only signals radiated and received at low angles make a difference in antenna orientation even at low heights above ground.
 At low heights, there are nulls about 3 to 4 dB off the dipole ends.

 3. Dipole Shape Variations